Embedding Columns

 Step 3: Choose a dataset where you want to add a new AI-based column.
 Make sure the Dataset has a Unique ID column assigned

-Step 5: Connect to OpenAI using your API Key and click Next.
+Step 5: Connect to OpenAI or Gemini using your API Key and click Next.

 Step 6: Define the Input to generate embeddings for based on the column names in your dataset.